rollmug/sci-tasker-utility/README.md

 4. Set up a batch file in Startup Items or a shell script that can be launched several ways.

 Note: the simplest way to run is node C:/RLMG/Tasker/tasker.mjs

+With PM2 installed, simply run `npm start` to launch PM2 with settings from the `ecosystem.config.js` file.